National Nurses United: Occupy Wall Street

 National Nurses United has held numerous protests, including one in front of the U.S. Chamber of Commerce and another on Wall Street, to protest privatization and profiteering in the health care industry.

 NNU supports a tax on financial transactions, which the organization says could raise at least $350 billion a year.

 Support for Bernie Sanders

-Feb.
-21, 2020, Las Vegas.
+February 21, 2020, Las Vegas.
 One Day Before Nevada Caucus.
 NNU with former Ohio lawmaker Nina Turner, advisor to Bernie Sanders for President 2020 campaign.

-In The New York Times on January 28, 2016, Nicholas Confessore reported, "According to Federal Election Commission records [NNU's] 'super PAC' has spent close to $1 million on ads and other support for Democratic presidential candidate Bernie Sanders.
+In The New York Times on January 28, 2016, Nicholas Confessore reported, "According to Federal Election Commission records [NNU's] 'super PAC' has spent close to $1 million on ads and other support for Democratic presidential candidate Bernie Sanders".
 The NNU spending was classified as "Expressly advocating the election or defeat of a clearly identified candidate."
 In 2019, NNU officially endorsed Sanders for the 2020 Democratic presidential nomination.

+Week of action to honor Alex Pretti

+In January 2026, NNU called for a week of candlelight vigils to honor and seek justice for the killing of Alex Pretti, a nurse who was fatally shot by United States Customs and Border Protection agents in Minneapolis.
+Vigils were held in Augusta, Georgia, Aurora, Colorado, Austin, Chicago, Cincinnati, Corpus Christi, Durham, El Paso, Kansas City, Las Vegas, Modesto, Roseville, Sacramento, San Diego, San Francisco, and Wichita.